Radioactive Waste Pickup

 - Other isotopes must be individually stored.

-It is required that biodegradable, aqueous type fluors be used to count samples on liquid scintillation units.
+Scintillation Fluid: It is required that biodegradable, aqueous type fluors are used to count samples on liquid scintillation counters.

-- Rinse vials and place in the regular trash.
+- Rinse vials with water and dispose in the regular trash.

-- All containers for waste must be labelled with a radioactive sticker, the name of the authorized user, and the isotope stored.
-When the container is full, the date and amount of isotope contained must be added.
+- All containers for waste must be labeled with the radioactive sticker provided by the RSO.
+When the container is ready for disposal, the date and amount of isotope contained must be added.

 - All containers must remain closed except when adding waste.